jinghuazhao/software-notes/seq.md

 git clone https://github.com/FelixKrueger/TrimGalore
 ```

+## fastq-splitter

+The scripts divides a large FASTQ file into a set of smaller equally sized files, http://kirill-kryukov.com/study/tools/fastq-splitter/.

 ## fastx_toolkit, RSEM

 It is also available from https://github.com/agordon/fastx_toolkit along with https://github.com/agordon/libgtextutils, and do away with the notorious automake-1.14 problem associated with sources at http://hannonlab.cshl.edu/fastx_toolkit/download.html.